Page curve entanglement dynamics in an analytically solvable model

 In contrast to such fine-tuned and highly sensitive scenarios with a decreasing entropy, models that follow Fig.~\ref{fig_effH} like the exactly solvable model analyzed in this paper show a robust decrease of the entanglement entropy after the Page time.
+Notice that at the Page time the entanglement entropy can be made arbitrarily large by increasing~$M$.
 Even time-dependent perturbations to the system or the environment will not change the qualitative behavior of decreasing entanglement entropy after the Page time as long as the system~$\cal S$ empties into the environment, i.e.~as long as Fig.~\ref{fig_effH} remains applicable.
 An observer limited to the environment with no knowledge of the full initial state would conclude from such a robust decrease of the entanglement entropy that one is watching a movie running backwards.
-The dynamical buildup of long range entanglement between ${\cal H}_{\rm sys}$ and ${\cal H}_{\rm env}$ up to the Page time is ultimately responsible for the robust Page curve behavior: Particles emitted into the environment after the Page time carry entanglement across the boundary leading to the downbending of the Page curve.
+The dynamical buildup of long range entanglement between ${\cal H}_{\rm sys}$ and ${\cal H}_{\rm env}$ up to the Page time is ultimately responsible for the robust Page curve behavior: Particles emitted into the environment after the Page time carry entanglement across the boundary leading to the bending down of the Page curve.
 This behavior is robust as long as time evolution is unitary and one does not couple to additional external degrees of freedom.
+It should be emphasized that one cannot make similarly general statements about a bending down of coarse-grained entropies based on Fig.~\ref{fig_effH} since this will depend on the specific coarse-graining procedure employed \cite{RevModPhys.93.035002}.

-Finally, it should be emphasized that one cannot make similarly general statements about a downbending of coarse-grained entropies based on Fig.~\ref{fig_effH} since this will depend on the specific coarse-graining procedure employed \cite{RevModPhys.93.035002}.
+Interestingly, in our model the bending down of the von Neumann and all other Renyi entanglement entropies can be related to a quantum phase transition of the entanglement Hamiltonian accompanied by non-analytic behavior of the min-entropy, see (\ref{eq_2ndderiv}) and Fig.~\ref{fig_Smin_transition}.
+Therefore the increasing and decreasing part of the Page curve are separated by a critical point of $S^{\rm (min)}$ (strictly speaking, the critical point slightly precedes the Page time, so this is a qualitative statement about the overall behavior).
+Currently it is unclear whether this observation of a dynamical transition can be generalized to the other forcing mechanisms from Fig.~\ref{fig_effH}, which would be very intriguing.
+At least for models with a conserved charge this seems very likely since the quantum phase transition of the entanglement Hamiltonian is driven by a level crossing between different sectors of the conserved charge, which is unaffected by interactions.
+More work will be required to explore these questions.